fionacu/ObservedCity/Contributing.md

 # Contributing to Observed City

 Hello and welcome.
 It’s great to have you here!
 My name is Fiona, I’m a writer/editor from Birmingham UK, and I’m the sole person running this project – at this point.
-I need help!
-I hope you can help…
+I need help (and feedback)!
+I hope you can help (and feed back!)…

 The core of my project is to launch Birmingham UK’s first email newsletter covering data privacy, art, tech and activism.
 My aim is simple: to connect existing activity, build a collaborative network of local datanauts and to make data privacy easier for citizens to engage with – maybe even fun!
+UPDATE: the newsletter has now launched – [you can sign-up here](https://tinyletter.com/ObservedCity/).

-Observed City launched on 22 March 2018 with a basic newsletter (and website, Twitter, Facebook group), so that contributors can more easily see what I’m doing.
-I want to make it better – and that’s where I hope you can help.
+Observed City launched on 22 March 2018 with a basic [newsletter](https://tinyletter.com/ObservedCity/) – and [website](http://observed.city), [Twitter](https://twitter.com/ObservedCity), [Facebook closed discussion group](https://www.facebook.com/groups/observedcity/) – so that contributors can more easily see what I’m doing.
+From here on, I want to make it better – and that’s where I hope you can help.

 This document offers a set of guidelines for contributing to Observed City on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.